caolan/nodeunit/README.md

     }

 NOTE: this requires nodeunit to be in your require paths.
-You can make nodeunit available to all your projects by copying it to ~/.node-libraries
+You can make nodeunit available to all your projects by copying it to ~/.node-libraries or installing it via npm.

 When using the included test runner, it will exit using the failed number of assertions as the exit code.
 Exiting with 0 when all tests pass.